 If your plans involve relaxing on the beach you can alternate between the silky sands of Kuto and Kanumera Bays, they are separated by a short walk through trees ….

 Most shore excursions for Isle of Pines had booked out within two days of boarding Carnival Legend, however tour operators were on the roadside at Kuto Bay offering island tours by bus (AUD$25), and boat tours to Turtle Bay and Brush Island (AUD$90).
 It was low key too which was good, just friendly operators answering questions and letting people decide what they wanted to do.
-We booked a boat tour with Martiano at The New Caledonia Explorer, the website outlines the tours they offer and the prices.
+We booked a boat tour with Martiano at The New Caledonia Explorer.

 We floated around hopefully in Turtle Bay looking for the main attraction, but it was another tour boat that found the golden turtle ………